pablonoras/money_transfer_service/README.md

 - I would add metrics (well-specified tags and metric names) and logs (structured logging, with x-request-id and context tracking), using Datadog and Kibanna as the monitoring platforms in order to trace every error and insight.

+## Error Handling

+- Error handling is important in go, a basic error handling infrastructure makes the Api be more users friendly.
+[Error Infraestructure](pkg/errors/errors.go)

 ## Test strategy

 - Before the deploy I would implement integration and functional tests, by mocking repositories and services, with more than 80% of coverage.